vfarcic/vfarcic.github.io/cd/agile2015.md

 Live Example
 ------------

 Once we are all familiar with Continuous Deployment and different strategies that can be employed, we'll got through one example of deploying fast, often, automatically, with zero-downtime and the ability to rollback.
-We'll use Docker, CoreOS, NGINX and few other tools to release and deploy an application.
+We'll use Docker, Ansible, nginx and few other tools together with microservices approach to architecture coupled with TDD to release and deploy an application.
 All examples will be run live.

 Summary
 -------